 - I meet deadlines.
-In 2013, I fell off a horse and broke my hip on a Tuesday, had surgery on Wednesday, and was back to work by Monday.
+In 2013, I fell off a horse and broke my hip on a Tuesday, had surgery on Wednesday, and was back to work by the following Wednesday.
 I never missed a deadline.
 That’s because I have a clock in my head from my days as a journalist (at Newsday and the San Jose Mercury News, among other stops) and work steadily on each project.
 I don’t procrastinate.

 - I don’t overbook my time.